willduff/mixedreality-enthusiast-guide/docs/set-up-windows-mixed-reality.md

 To use the new Chromium-based Microsoft Edge in Windows Mixed Reality home, **upgrade to Windows 10 Version 1903 or later for native support of Win32 applications (like the new Microsoft Edge)** in Windows Mixed Reality home.
 Check Windows Update or [manually install the latest version of Windows 10](https://www.microsoft.com/software-download/windows10).

 >[!IMPORTANT]
 >The new Microsoft Edge launches with support for WebXR, the new standard for creating immersive web experiences for VR headsets.
-When you install the new Microsoft Edge, you will no longer be able to play WebVR experiences in Microsoft Edge.
+You will no longer be able to play WebVR experiences in Microsoft Edge if you install the new Microsoft Edge.

 ### Issues with the new Microsoft Edge in Windows Mixed Reality